 Each rhizome should be planted 1 to 4 feet apart when planted on the ground.
 However, you can also plant cannas in pots.

 Cannas can sprout slowly and do not require much water until it shows signs of growth.
 Typically, it can take up to three weeks for them to sprout.
-Once this happens, cannas should be watered at least once a week by slowly watering the area around the roots.

 In the summer, these plants need a good watering every other day.